 Coordination of European affairs

-The central government coordinator of European affairs is the Directorate for European Union Affairs at the Ministry of Foreign Affairs.
+The central government coordinator of European affairs is the Directorate for European Union Affairs at the Ministry of Foreign and European Affairs.
 It is responsible for the implementation of the Rules of Procedure of the Government and the Cooperation between the National Assembly and the Government in EU Affairs Act, for the procedurally correct and substantively appropriate preparation and approval of positions on proposals decided on by the Council of the EU at the level of working groups, committees and ministerial meetings.
-The Ministry of Foreign Affairs also prepares and coordinates positions for the participation of the Prime Minister in European Council meetings.
+The Ministry of Foreign and European Affairs also prepares and coordinates positions for the participation of the Prime Minister in European Council meetings.

-In addition, the Ministry of Foreign Affairs coordinates the preparation of Slovenia's positions in pre-trial procedures initiated by the European Commission when the Republic of Slovenia has allegedly violated the acquis.
-In judicial proceedings before the Court of Justice of the EU, the Ministry of Foreign Affairs cooperates with the competent ministries, government offices and the State Attorney's Office in the preparation of written applications, which Slovenia submits to the aforementioned court.
+In addition, the Ministry of Foreign and European Affairs coordinates the preparation of Slovenia's positions in pre-trial procedures initiated by the European Commission when the Republic of Slovenia has allegedly violated the acquis.
+In judicial proceedings before the Court of Justice of the EU, the Ministry of Foreign and European Affairs cooperates with the competent ministries, government offices and the State Attorney's Office in the preparation of written applications, which Slovenia submits to the aforementioned court.

 In cooperation with the competent ministries and government offices, it prepares government documents for the National Assembly's discussion on the situation in the EU and Slovenia's position in it and on the guidelines for Slovenia's activities in the EU.

 If necessary, the Group for European Affairs comprehensively discusses current strategic issues related to Slovenia’s activities in the EU at the level of state secretaries.